A chain mail may refer to any of the following:

 In the first example, this e-mail plays on an individual's sympathy.
 While the information about the sick or dying individual may or may not be true, there has never been a company or organization that would donate money just for forwarding an e-mail.

 In the second example, a common myth or scare is sent out and because it seems significant or frightening, the recipient feels inclined to let all their friends know.
 A good rule of thumb to follow is if the mail sounds unbelievable, but has never been mention on a reputable news sources, it is not true.
 Don't forward these e-mails even if it claims its never been mentioned because of a cover-up or conspiracy.

-This e-mail contains information about a sick or dying individual.
+Dear all, This e-mail contains information about a sick or dying individual.
 Please forward this e-mail to as many people as possible.
 This large company or organization will donate money for each e-mail address that receives this message.
+Sincerely, Important person

-Please be aware of a major news story, political event, disaster, disease, miracle, product, or other warning.
+Dear all, Please be aware of a major news story, political event, disaster, disease, miracle, or amazing product.
 Please forward this to everyone you know to help them or warn them about the above article.

 Overall, a chain mail is a form of spam and in some cases is used to grab individuals' e-mail addresses for spam.
 Therefore, as a kindness to all your contacts in e-mail, do not forward these e-mails and instead delete it.